theWhiteFox/theWhiteFox/_posts/2018-04-18-AngularReact-JS-.md

 ---
 layout: post
-title: Learn JS Angular & React
+title:  "theWhiteFox First Post"
-date: {}
+date:   2018-09-04 17:55:41
-categories: Learning ReactJS
-published: true
+categories: jekyll first month
 ---

 Learning JavaScript (JS) with Angular & React and jekyell.
 I'm learning these fameworks to improve my understanding of JS and how it works and to build easier to build and maintain apps.